 - Check entrance and exit ways.
 Since these typically involve stairs - check the surface condition and replace any worn pieces.
-BONUS: Add an extra element of safety by installing a lighting kit along stairways.
-This creates a well lit walkway at night – while adding drama to the overall look of your deck.
+BONUS: Add an extra element of safety by installing Solar Posts and Stair Lighting along stairways.
+This creates a well lit walkway at night – while adding character to the overall look of your deck.

 - Fasteners and connectors create stability throughout the deck and are a key element in deck safety.
 Check the condition of your hardware - if any look rusted or corroded, consider replacing it.